john-judge/Remote-Camera-Pod/README.md

 - cam wake/sleep

  Ways it could be improved:
- * object orient
  * manual/auto focus
  * faster, easier control interface (keyboard input, or other?)
- * low-latency remote control over SSH; perhaps an in-terminal control (maybe using Python *curses* instead of Tkinter)
+ * low-latency remote control over SSH
  * saving a user-defined "home" configuration (for now, that means only a chosen zoom) to return to quickly when requested (a *Reset Home Config* feature)
  * stepper motors to pan and tilt the camcorder